- 2 tablespoons butter

 - 2 tablespoons minced fresh parsley

 - Preheat oven to 350°.
 In a large skillet, heat butter over medium-high heat; saute shrimp and garlic just until shrimp turn pink, 3-5 minutes.
-Using a slotted spoon, transfer shrimp to a greased 11x7-in. or other shallow baking dish.
+Using a slotted spoon, transfer to a greased 11x7-in. baking dish.

 - Add wine to skillet; bring to a boil.
 Cook until liquid is reduced by half; pour over shrimp.

 - Sprinkle with cheese and parsley.
 Bake, uncovered, until cheese is melted, 8-10 minutes.
+If desired, serve over linguine.
 Yield: 6 servings.

 Reviews forShrimp Monterey